Key takeaways

 3. Ultraloq U-Bolt Pro WiFi Smart Lock

-If you’re fully committed to ditching metal keys, the Ultraloq U-Bolt Pro WiFi Smart Lock is a good choice.
+The Ultraloq U-Bolt Pro WiFi Smart Lock is a good choice if you’re fully committed to ditching metal keys.
 This small yet robust lock packs a lot of features that your residents will love.
-Residents can gain access to their units using a variety of credentials, such as a mobile app, fingerprint, PIN code, Bluetooth, and more.
+Residents can access their units using various credentials, such as a mobile app, fingerprint, PIN code, Bluetooth, and more.

 The Ultraloq mobile app allows tenants to share keys with friends and family when they aren’t home.
-Within the same app, tenants can manage users, allowing them to easily grant and revoke access at any time.
+Within the same app, tenants can manage users, easily granting and revoking access at any time.
 Most importantly, the app features a log record to view every past entry for your safety.

 Pros: